sazzadsabbir/Excel-Salary-Dashboard/README.md

 ## ❎ Data Validation

 ### 🔍 Filtered List
-- 🔒 Enhanced Data Validation: Implementing the filtered list as a data validation rule under the Job Title, Country, and Type option in the Data tab ensures:
+- 🔒 **Enhanced Data Validation**: Implementing the filtered list as a data validation rule under the `Job Title`, `Country`, and `Type` option in the Data tab ensures:
-1. 🎯 User input is restricted to predefined, validated schedule types
+  - 🎯 User input is restricted to predefined, validated schedule types
-2. 🚫 Incorrect or inconsistent entries are prevented
+  - 🚫 Incorrect or inconsistent entries are prevented
-3. 👥 Overall usability of the dashboard is enhanced
+  - 👥 Overall usability of the dashboard is enhanced

 ![Salary_Dashboard_Data_Validation](https://github.com/user-attachments/assets/ca5deeb1-c94a-4dbc-9a76-d21b47785bc4)